Day 1 at Blockchain Technology Partners

-TL;DR it all started with a customer, understand and addressing their needs.
+TL;DR it all started with a customer, understanding and addressing their needs.

-It didn’t matter what I was doing at Cloudsoft I always tried to keep a weather eye on inbound enquiries and when two showed up subject Hyperledger within the space of 3 minutes (not to mention an irate voicemail routed through to me moments later because no one had picked up the phone) I dropped what I was doing and in Amazon-speak caught the bouncing ball.
-(That’s worth a post in itself but I will save that for another time.)
+Whatever I was doing at Cloudsoft I always tried to keep a weather eye on inbound enquiries and when two showed up subject Hyperledger within the space of 3 minutes (not to mention an irate voicemail routed through to me moments later because no one had picked up the phone!)
+I dropped what I was doing and in Amazon-speak caught the bouncing ball.

 It’s strange how things work out.

-So that’s the story behind the launch of the latest technology startup to be incubated at CodeBase Edinburgh and my role as CEO & co-founder.
+So that’s the story behind the launch of the latest technology startup to be incubated at CodeBase Edinburgh.

 It wouldn’t be right if having started with Jeff Bezos I didn’t wrap up with his stirring words of advice for startups like us, as told by the Onion.